paulsengroup/hictk/docs/cli_reference.rst

 CLI Reference
 #############

-For an up-to-date list of subcommands and CLI options refer to hictk --help.
+For an up-to-date list of subcommands and CLI options refer to ``hictk --help``.

 Subcommands
 -----------

 .. code-block:: text

   Blazing fast tools to work with .hic and .cool files.
   Usage: hictk [OPTIONS] SUBCOMMAND